How to Rent a House in Goa

 Do a little research on where you think you would like to be based or take a few days to explore Goa, each beach and community has a different vibe, from package holiday hordes in Baga and Calangute to happy and hippy Anjuna/Vagator and Arambol to beach hut bliss in the every popular Palolem to the wide, laid back, Russian dominated sands of Mandrem and Morjim.

-Because all the beaches are different, the best beach for you will depend on what you are looking for, so to help you I put together this guide on the best beaches in Goa. and you may also find my Budget Guide to Goa helpful too.
+Because all the beaches are different, the best beach for you will depend on what you are looking for, so to help you I put together this guide on the best beaches in Goa. and a post on my favourite hotels and places to stay in Goa and you may also find my Budget Guide to Goa helpful too.

 The best time to come and have the best pick of accommodation is when the dry season and tourist season is just starting up in November.